migudel/angular-code-smell-catalog/code-smell/include_logic_in_templates.md

 This code smell occurs when templates contain excessive or complex logic.

-While Angular templates support basic conditions, relying too heavily on in-template logic—such as chained comparisons, nested conditions, or negations—makes the view difficult to read, maintain, and test.
+While Angular templates support basic conditions, relying too heavily on in-template logic —such as chained comparisons, nested conditions, or negations— makes the view difficult to read, maintain, and test.
 Overuse of structural directives like `*ngIf`, `*ngFor`, or `ngSwitch` with complex expressions is another common symptom.

 To improve clarity and maintainability, it's recommended to: